 Criticism and rumors regarding cheating and hazing aside, for many women, being in a sorority can have a positive impact on their college career.
 But for others, it can be the very opposite.
 Much like deciding which college to attend, deciding whether to rush is a personal decision.
 What may be right for one woman may not be right for another -- even if you are a legacy with your mother and grandmother in good alumna standing with a certain sorority.

-For more information on sororities, fraternities, college life and related topics, check out the links on the next page.
+For more information on sororities, fraternities, college life and related topics, check out the links below.

 - Greek Terms.
 Office of Fraternity and Sorority Life.
 Duke University.http://greek.studentaffairs.duke.edu/recruit/recruit_list/greek_terms.html

 - Marklein, Mary Beth.
 "Kicked off Ind. campus, sorority suing for reinstatement."
 USA Today.
 March 29, 2007.

 - National Panhellenic Conference Web site http://www.npcwomen.org/